Dataset Distillation with Infinitely Wide Convolutional Networks: Experimental Results

 \subsection{Neural Network Transfer}

 In this section, we study how our distilled datasets optimized using KIP and LS transfer to the setting of finite-width neural networks.
 The main results are shown in Table~\ref{table:transfer_nn}.
 The third column shows the best neural network performance obtained by training on a KIP dataset of the corresponding size with respect to some choice of KIP and neural network training hyperparameters (see \sref{sec:experimental_details} for details).
-Since the datasets are optimized for kernel ridge-regression and not for neural network training itself, we expect some performance loss when transferring to finite-width networks, which we record in the fourth column of Table~\ref{table:transfer_nn}.
-Remarkably, the drop due to this transfer is quite moderate or small and sometimes the transfer can even lead to gain in performance (see LS for SVHN dataset when using 10 images per class).
+Since the datasets are optimized for kernel ridge-regression and not for neural network training itself, we expect some performance loss when transferring to finite-width networks, which we record in the fourth column.
+Remarkably, the drop due to this transfer is quite moderate or small and sometimes the transfer can even lead to gain in performance (see LS for SVHN dataset with 10 images per class).

-Overall, our transfer to finite-width networks outperform prior art based on DC/DSA~\citep{zhao2020dataset, zhao2021dataset} in the 1 image per class setting for all the RGB datasets (SVHN, CIFAR-10, CIFAR-100).
-Moreover, for CIFAR-10, we outperform DC/DSA for the 10 and 50 images per class settings.
+Overall, our transfer to finite-width networks outperforms prior art based on DC/DSA~\citep{zhao2020dataset, zhao2021dataset} in the 1 image per class setting for all the RGB datasets (SVHN, CIFAR-10, CIFAR-100).
+Moreover, for CIFAR-10, we outperform DC/DSA in all settings.

 Figures \ref{fig:ood_transfer} and \ref{fig:in_dist_nn_transfer} provide a closer look at KIP transfer changes under various settings.
 The first of these tracks how transfer performance changes when adding additional layers as function of the number of KIP training steps used.
 The normalization layers appear to harm performance for MSE loss, which can be anticipated from their absence in the KIP and LS optimization procedures.
 However they appear to provide some benefit for cross entropy loss.
 For Figure \ref{fig:in_dist_nn_transfer}, we observe that as KIP training progresses, the downstream finite-width network's performance also improves in general.
 A notable exception is observed when learning the labels in KIP, where longer training steps lead to deterioration of information useful to training finite-width neural networks.
 We also observe that as predicted by infinite-width theory \citep{Jacot2018ntk, lee2019wide}, the overall gap between KIP or LS performance and finite-width neural network decreases as the width increases.
 While our best performing transfer is obtained with width 1024, Figure~\ref{fig:in_dist_nn_transfer} (middle) suggest that even with modest width of 64, our transfer can outperform prior art of 60.6\% by \citet{zhao2021dataset}.